ibm-cloud-docs/Cloudant/api/replication.md

 see [Active tasks](/docs/services/Cloudant?topic=cloudant-active-tasks#active-tasks)
 and [Replication status](/docs/services/Cloudant?topic=cloudant-advanced-replication#replication-status).

-*Example instructions for using HTTP to monitor a replication:*
+### Example instructions for using HTTP to monitor a replication

 ```http
 GET /_active_tasks HTTP/1.1
 ```
 {: codeblock}

-*Example instructions for using the command line to monitor a replication:*
+### Example instructions for using the command line to monitor a replication

 ```http
 curl "https://$ACCOUNT.cloudant.com/_active_tasks"